|

 like Home Depot, undocumented

-the property, or any workers who
+workers on the property, or any

-were not interviewed or located
+workers who were not interviewed

 investigators.
 At least three